A New Instrument for St Margaret’s Church

 When we worship here at St Margaret’s, we utilize numerous tools to help us recognize God among us, from vestments, altar hangings, and flowers.
 We also employ a variety of musical instruments to inspire song and enhance our worship, including our sanctuary piano, digital keyboards, guitars, drums and violins.
 Of them all, the largest and most versatile is the organ.
 Other than the human voice, the church organ remains the central instrument of all Christian music.
 A fine instrument in capable hands adds a splendor to our worship and can powerfully lift us spiritually, sometimes when we don’t even realize it!
 It uniquely possesses the capacity to support the corporate singing of any sized gathering while giving resonance to the breadth of human emotions, from joy to sadness, from praise to lamentation.
 Though the main purpose of the organ is to enhance our worship by ably supporting congregational singing and accompanying music offered by our ensembles, it is important that it be an appealing instrument to hear and play outside of worship and be another vehicle in which to draw people to St Margaret’s, particularly youth and musicians.

-The current sanctuary organ was installed in 1992 and at 30 years old has far outlasted its expected lifespan, operating at 26% as of a recent 2019 appraisal.
+The current sanctuary organ was installed in the early 1990s and has far outlasted its expected lifespan, operating at 26% as of a recent 2019 appraisal.
 At any given service, the congregation is denied a full worship experience musically, with a fraction of the instrument used to keep a balanced sound and not be disruptive, while not fully utilizing the skills of parish musicians.
-With a music ministry of multiple ensembles and poised for immediate further growth, St. Margaret’s needs an instrument that:
+With a music ministry of multiple ensembles and growing, St Margaret’s needs an instrument that:

 -Enhances worship and properly supports and encourages vibrant congregational singing

 -Accompanies combinations of vocal forces both traditional and contemporary